tinymce/tinymce-docs/_includes/install/jquery.md

 ### Step 1: Download the jQuery package

-We have a jQuery plugin [available here](http://tinymce.com/downloads) if you'd rather install TinyMCE using this method.
+We have a jQuery plugin [available here](http://archive.tinymce.com/download/custom_package.php) if you'd rather install TinyMCE using this method.

+> Note: the above link will take you to the custom package download page.
+When building your jQuery package, select "TinyMCE core (jQuery) under the "Core Elements" section.

 As with the [SDK](#sdkinstall) option, unzip the package and move the `"path/to/tinymce/"` directory into a web accessible location on your web server (for example, `localhost`).